bdibil/Team-Profile-Generator/README.md

 ## Tests
 There are 4 unit Tests (one for each class in the`./_tests_` folder)
 - All 4 tests passed using the [Jest package](https://www.npmjs.com/package/jest)
-- Tests are shown at the start of the Walkthrough Video at under [Usage](#usage) section
+- Tests are shown at the start of the Walkthrough Video under [Usage](#usage) section

 ## Questions